Blog 41. Sigmund Freud: Some Men Cheat On Their Pregnant Wives. Why?

 This may cause him to even explode emotionally and the results are not always pleasant.

-This of course can cause the mother to loose her child.
+This of course can cause the mother to lose her child.

 This is an extreme example but it certainly should draw attention to the reality that the arrival of a baby can stir many feelings within parents.